NBIK10020U Developmental Biology

 MSc Programme in Biochemistry

 MSc Programme in Molecular Biomedicine

-The course covers theoretical knowledge of the basic principles for experimental embryology, including those of gametogenesis and fertilization, development and differentiation in the early embryo, gene regulation, cell-cell communication, cell migration, neural crest differentiation and –specialization, axis specification, development of limbs and organs, sex determination and metamorphosis.
+The course covers theoretical knowledge of the basic principles for experimental embryology, including those of fertilization, development and differentiation in the early embryo, gene regulation, cell-cell communication, cell migration, neural crest differentiation and –specialization, axis specification, development of limbs and organs, sex determination and metamorphosis.
 Special emphasis is on the medical implications of developmental biology, including identification of genetic defects resulting in congenital syndromes, teratogenesis, stem cell biology, reproductive and therapeutic cloning as well as developmental approaches to cancer therapy.

 The course provides the student with sufficient knowledge to address and discuss the consequences of advances within these areas for the society.